pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/control-plane/installation.md

 You can find required configurations to use other datastores and filestores from [ConfigurationReference](/docs/operator-manual/control-plane/configuration-reference/).

-__Caution__: In case of using `MySQL` as control-plane's datastore, please note that the implementation of PipeCD requires some features that only available on [MySQL v8](https://dev.mysql.com/doc/refman/8.0/en/), make sure your MySQL service is satisfied the requirement.
+__Caution__: In case of using `MySQL` as Control Plane's datastore, please note that the implementation of PipeCD requires some features that only available on [MySQL v8](https://dev.mysql.com/doc/refman/8.0/en/), make sure your MySQL service is satisfied the requirement.

 ### 4. Accessing the PipeCD web

 If your installation was including an [ingress](https://github.com/pipe-cd/manifests/blob/master/manifests/pipecd/values.yaml#L6), the PipeCD web can be accessed by the ingress's IP address or domain.
-Otherwise, private PipeCD web can be accessed by using `kubectl port-forward` to expose the installed control-plane on your localhost:
+Otherwise, private PipeCD web can be accessed by using `kubectl port-forward` to expose the installed Control Plane on your localhost:

 ``` console
 kubectl port-forward svc/pipecd 8080 --namespace={NAMESPACE}